MicrosoftDocs/powerbi-docs/powerbi-docs/admin/service-admin-premium-capacity-notifications.md

     * **You've exceeded your available capacity and might experience slowdowns** - A notification is sent once you reach your capacity limit.
 Once the limit is reached, if you have [autoscale](service-premium-auto-scale.md) enabled, autoscale will start.
 If you don't have autoscale enabled, throttling will be applied to your capacity.

-    * **An Autoscale v-core has been added** - A notification will be sent once autoscale starts (if enabled).
+    * **An Autoscale v-core has been added** - A notification will be sent once autoscale starts and every time a v-core is added.

     * **You've reached your Autoscale maximum** - A notification will be sent when all the autoscale v-cores are fully utilized.
-When this happens, throttling will be applied to your capacity.
+If the capacity continues to use all the autoscale v-cores, throttling will be applied to your capacity.

 5. In the section **Send notifications to**, select who you want the notifications to be emailed to: